20 min read

 Nasrani seems to derive from the Syriac term for “Christian” that emerged from the Greek word Nazōraioi/Nazarene in English.[1]
 It is also presumed to derive from the Hebrew word Netzer or the Aramaic Nasraya.
 Mappila is an honorific title traditionally bestowed on members of non-Indian faiths and descendants of immigrants from The Middle East who had intermarried with the local population, including Muslims (Jonaka Mappila) and Jews (Yuda Mappila).[2]

-So, where are the Apostles said to have travelled to following the ascension of their master, and what are the origins of Kerala’s significant Christian population?
+So, where are the Apostles said to have traveled to following the ascension of their master, and what are the origins of Kerala’s significant Christian population?

 Let’s begin.